chrisosaurus/linear_hash/README.md

 expose it to attackers.

-Each of the slots within the backing array is an instance of lh_entry which is marked by an enum to show if it is in use or not, it may be worth breaking this struct out into 2 or so arrays to improve cache lines.
+Each of the slots within the backing array is an instance of lh_entry which is marked by an bool to show if it is in use or not, it may be worth breaking this struct out into 2 or so arrays to improve cache lines.